Mirsharai Upazila

 Mirsharai Upazila (মীরসরাই উপজেলা) is an upazila of Chittagong District in Chittagong Division, Bangladesh.
-It comprises two police stations (Jorargonj and Mirsharai) and two municipalities (Baroiyarhat and Mirsharai).
+It comprises two police stations (Jorargonj and Mirsharai) and two municipalities (Baraiyarhat and Mirsharai).

 History

 Sultan Fakhruddin Mobarak Shah conquered Chittagong in 1340 AD and established Muslim rule in this region.
 During the reign of Sultans Hussain Shah and Nusrat Shah, Paragal Khan and Chhuti Khan were the rulers of this area.
 Subsequently, Nizam Shah, brother of emperor Sher Shah, was the ruler of this area.
 Nizampur Pargana is named after Nizam Shah and the whole area of Mirsharai came under the control of this pargana.

 From the beginning of the 16th century the region was very rich in Bangla literature.
 Most of the time between 1580 and 1666, the region was under the control of the Arakanese.

-The place within the current Mirsharai thana where Bujurg Umed Khan, son of Subadar Sayesta Khan, landed after crossing the Feni River was named as Bujurg Umedpur.
+The place within the current Mirsharai thana where Buzurg Umed Khan, son of Subadar Shaista Khan, landed after crossing the Feni River was named as Buzurg Umedpur.
 With the conquest of Chittagong by Khan in 1666, the region came permanently under Mughal rule.

 Towards the end of British rule in India, the Durgapur and Karerhat areas of Mirsharai were the centres of revolutionary activities of Chittagong.
 A fierce battle was fought between the freedom fighters (under Captain Wali Ahmed) and the Pak Army near the Fenafuni Bridge on the south of Mirsharai sadar, in which about 100 Pak soldiers were killed.
 The two sides also fought at places including Shuvapur Bridge, Hinguli Bridge, Aochi Mia Bridge and Mostan Nagar.

+History and landmarks

+Bengal Sultanate era

+During the 16th century, Paragalpur served as the military and administrative headquarters for Paragal Khan, a commander under the Bengal Sultanate.
+The village contains the Paragaler Dighi, a water reservoir measuring 437.39 by 271.58 metres (1,435.0 ft × 891.0 ft) and covering an area of approximately 29.6 acres (12.0 ha).
+It is documented as the second-largest reservoir excavated during the independent Sultanate of Bengal.
+The structural remains of the 16th-century Paragal Khan Mosque lie on the reservoir's eastern bank.

+In the neighboring village of Dewanpur, architectural remnants—including sandstone fragments—remain from a mosque constructed by Paragal Khan's son, Chhuti Khan, situated adjacent to a modern mosque built over the original foundation.

+Other religious sites

+Historic Islamic structures in the upazila include the Nai Duari Mosque, the Daulat Bibi Mosque, and the Mahadia Mosque.
+Prominent Hindu religious sites in the area include the Jagannath Mandir at Abu Torab Bazar and the Kali Mandir at Karerhat.